codemagic-ci-cd/cli-tools/docs/app-store-connect/builds/submit-to-app-store.md

 ##### `--copyright=COPYRIGHT`

-The name of the person or entity that owns the exclusive rights to your app, preceded by the year the rights were obtained (for example, "`2008 Acme Inc.`").
+The name of the person or entity that owns the exclusive rights to your app, preceded by the year the rights were obtained (for example, `2008 Acme Inc.`).
 Do not provide a URL.
 ##### `--earliest-release-date=EARLIEST_RELEASE_DATE`